-The oldest child of Mary and Richard Keith Call, Ellen Call Long took over control of The Grove from her father in 1851 and lived on the property until her death in 1905.
+The oldest child of Mary and Richard Keith Call, Ellen Call Long received The Grove property, then 190 acres, from her father in 1851 and lived on the property until her death in 1905.

 Portrait of Ellen Call Long, ca. 1880.
 Photo courtesy of the State Archives of Florida